Arithmetic Fourier transforms over finite fields: generic vanishing, convolution, and equidistribution: Conventions and notation

 An algebraic group $\mathbf{G}$ over an algebraically closed field of characteristic zero is called \emph{reductive} if all its finite-dimensional representations are completely reducible (that is, we do not require $\mathbf{G}$ to be connected).

 Let $X$ be a scheme and $\ell$ a prime number invertible on $X$.

-Perverse sheaves (when $X$ is defined over a field~$k$) are always considered with respect to the middle perversity; an $\ell$-adic complex is said to be semiperverse if, for any integer $i$, the support of the cohomology sheaf $\mcH^i(M)$ is of dimension at most $-i$.
-This is equivalent to the fact that the perverse cohomology sheaves $\pH^i(M)$ are zero for $i\geq 1$ (see~\cite[Prop.\,1.3.7]{BBD-pervers}).
+By a $\Qlb$-sheaf on~$X$, we always mean a constructible étale $\Qlb$-sheaf.
+Perverse sheaves (when~$X$ is an algebraic variety defined over a field~$k$) are always considered with respect to the middle perversity.
+We include a short survey of the most important properties of perverse sheaves in Appendix~\ref{ch-app-perverse}, but recall here some of the definitions.
+An $\ell$-adic complex is said to be \emph{semiperverse} if the inequality

+holds for any integer $i$.
+This is equivalent to asking that the perverse cohomology sheaves~$\pH^i(M)$ are zero for $i\geq 1$ (see~\cite[Prop.\,1.3.7]{BBD-pervers}).

 We say that a complex $M$ in $\Der(X,\Qlb)$ has \emph{perverse amplitude} $[a, b]$ if its perverse cohomology sheaves $\pH^i(M)$ are zero for $i \notin [a, b]$.